natenka/pyneng-book-en/docs/source/book/04_data_structures/string_methods.rst

     ['10', '20', '30', '100-200']

 In ``commands`` list, the last element is a string with vlans, so the index -1 is used.
-Then string is split into parts using split() ``commands[-1].split(',')``.
+Then string is split into parts using ``split`` ``commands[-1].split(',')``.
 Since separator is a comma, this list is received ``['10', '20', '30', '100-200']``.

-A useful feature of split() method with default separator is that the string is not only split into a list of strings by space characters, but the space characters are also removed at the beginning and at the end of the line:
+A useful feature of ``split`` method with default separator is that the string is not only split into a list of strings by whitespace characters, but the whitespace characters are also removed at the beginning and at the end of the line:

 .. code:: python